AdobeDocs/target.it-IT/help/c-activities/t-experience-target/t-xt-create/xt-add-experience.md

    Quando passi il puntatore del mouse sopra gli elementi della pagina, gli elementi vengono evidenziati.
 Qualsiasi elemento evidenziato può essere modificato utilizzando la VEC.
 For a list of actions that can be performed on an element to change the experience, see [Visual Experience Composer Options](/help/c-experiences/c-visual-experience-composer/viztarget-options.md).

-   Se hai creato una mbox sulla pagina utilizzando Target Classic (in precedenza Test&amp;Target), questa viene visualizzata come un elemento che mostra il nome della mbox, e può essere modificata come qualsiasi altro elemento.
+   If you created an mbox on the page using [!DNL Target Classic], that mbox appears as an element that shows the mbox name, and can be modified like any other element.

    >[!NOTE]
    >
-   >Per impostazione predefinita, il Compositore esperienza visivo non consente di modificare gli elementi contenenti JavaScript, ad esempio i banner rotanti.
-Per modificare gli elementi mediante la VEC, è possibile selezionare javascript.
+   >Per impostazione predefinita, la VEC non consente modifiche agli elementi che contengono javascript, ad esempio i banner a rotazione. È possibile selezionare per disabilitare javascript per modificare questi elementi utilizzando la VEC.

-1. To create additional experiences, click **[!Add Experience Targeting]**.
+1. To create additional experiences, click **[!UICONTROL Add Experience Targeting]**.

    ![Collegamento Aggiungi targeting esperienza](/help/c-activities/t-experience-target/t-xt-create/assets/add-experience-targeting.png)

    The [!UICONTROL Choose Audience] dialog box displays.
 Per eseguire il targeting di un'esperienza per un'audience, dovete selezionare l'audience prima di poter aggiungere un'esperienza.

-   La libreria del pubblico include tipi di pubblico definiti in precedenza, inclusi alcuni di utilizzo comune già integrati in Target. È possibile selezionare un pubblico dalla libreria, oppure [creare un nuovo pubblico](../../../c-target/c-audiences/audiences.md#concept_65BE870D290E412D8BBF557EEA67C271).
+   La libreria del pubblico include tipi di pubblico definiti in precedenza, inclusi alcuni di utilizzo comune già integrati in [!DNL Target].
+You can select an audience from the library or [create a new audience](../../../c-target/c-audiences/audiences.md#concept_65BE870D290E412D8BBF557EEA67C271).

    >[!NOTE]
    >